 Because primates have rich emotional and social lives, they suffer greatly when confined in laboratory settings and used in scientific procedures.

-The chimpanzee (Pan troglodytes) is the only nonhuman great ape species used in biomedical research, according to AVVS.
-The majority of research involving chimpanzees is invasive, meaning that the projects involve infectious agents, drug testing and/or surgery or biopsy.
-Because of their similarity to humans, chimpanzee research in particular raises serious ethical and scientific concerns, and there is growing public support in the U.S. for a ban on the use of chimpanzees in research.
+The chimpanzee is the only great ape species used in biomedical research, according to AVVS.
+Most research involving chimpanzees is invasive, meaning that the projects involve infectious agents, drug testing and/or surgery or biopsy.
+Because of their similarity to humans, chimpanzee research in particular raises serious ethical and scientific concerns.